JudithJacquinot/Nontraditional-Families-and-Gender-Norms/README.md

 Master Dissertation: The paper studies the nature of gender-role attitudes held by young american adults conditional on the family structure.
 Analysis and critics of the paper of Marianne Bertrand, replication of the code, and further propositions and results.

-We especially compared the empirical strategy of the author with the results of an Ordered Probit Model.

 This work was made in collaboration with Imrane Boucher.